 This command helps you to verify a) if the SNMP community configuration for a given host in a remote location is correct, b) the Minion can reach the device in its remote location, and c) if RPC calls can be executed from the Core server to the Minion.

 You can run an ad-hoc test for every monitor that comes with your OpenNMS core server from the Karaf CLI.
-It will show you the exact same result as Pollerd would run a poll to test the availability of a service.
+It will show you the exact same result as Pollerd would run a test to verify if a service is available.
 This example uses the IcmpMonitor to ping a device in a remote location through a Minion.

 Run an ICMP monitor through a Minion